babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 Below are brief explanations of the configuration entries:

-- `keystore-type`: Type of keystore used, which is "cosmos"
+- `keystore-type`: Type of keystore used.
+Should be set to `"cosmos"`
 - `key-directory`: Path where keys are stored on the filesystem.
 - `keyring-backend`: Backend system for key management, e.g., "file", "os".
 - `key-name`: Name of the key used for signing transactions.
-- `chain-id`: Identifier of the blockchain network.
+- `chain-id`: The Chain ID of the Babylon network you connect to.
 - `host` (server-config): IP address where the server listens, typically "127.0.0.1" for local access.
 - `port` (server-config): TCP port number for the server.
 - `host` (metrics): IP address for the Prometheus metrics server, typically "127.0.0.1".